goldilock-zone/ShrobObsidian/Math/Introduction to Number Theory/Lecture 1 - Introduction to Number Theory.md

 # Proof for the infinitude of primes

-Certainly!
-Here's the proof for the infinitude of prime numbers in the requested format:

 Proof by Contradiction: Infinitude of Prime Numbers

 Let's assume, for the sake of contradiction, that there are only finitely many prime numbers.
 We will demonstrate that this assumption leads to a contradiction.